jerryjhird/dotfiles/README.md

 this happens when the scripts arent marked as executable and the wallpaper symlink hasnt been created yet

-### also contains a zsh config

 ![Screenshot](https://i.imgur.com/cJcNyCZ.png)

 requirements:
-[sway waybar rofi xwayland sddm pipewire pipewire-pulseaudio pipewire-alsa fastfetch grim slurp, zenity mako]
+[sway waybar rofi xwayland sddm fastfetch grim slurp, zenity mako]

-oh-my-zsh-requirements:
-[zsh-autosuggestions powerlevel10k]

 " $mod represents the variable in the sway config file, its set to super by default"